MrAbhinavMahajan/RNMovieApp/android/Readme.md

 ## Environment Variables?

 - Environment variables are used to inject configuration values or secrets into your build scripts.
 They can be accessed in Gradle scripts or your app during runtime.
+- Environment variables are loaded during the build configuration and packaging phases.

 ### Common Uses: